MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Spain/sii-setup.md

 > [!IMPORTANT]
 > Both the **Enabled** and the **Enabled Batch submission** fields must be selected for the threshold value to have effect.

-If the threshold is set to *0*, documents will be submitted when posted.
+If the threshold is set to zero (0), documents will be submitted when posted.

-If the threshold is set to *1* or more, documents are automatically submitted in batches.
+If the threshold is set to one or more, documents are automatically submitted in batches.
 When the number of pending entries exceeds the threshold value, all pending entries are automatically submitted.

-You can always manually submit documents with a *Pending* status by choosing the **Retry** or **Retry All** actions on the **SII History** page.
+You can always manually submit documents with a *Pending* status by selecting **Retry** or **Retry All** on the **SII History** page.

 ## Specify customers without a registered NIF with AEAT